Anutin Charnvirakul: Foreign policy

 Anutin held a bilateral meeting with Singaporean prime minister Lawrence Wong, during which both sides reaffirmed their commitment to regional cooperation.
 A MOU on carbon credit trading was signed, alongside agreements to collaborate on clean energy transition, with the shared goal of achieving carbon neutrality by 2050, and to advance the Laos–Thailand–Malaysia–Singapore power integration project.
 Both governments also agreed to conclude a five-year rice trade deal, strengthening Thailand's role as a key food supplier to Singapore.
 Another MOU on public health cooperation was signed to enhance elderly care development.
 The two leaders further committed to maintaining close cooperation in defense training and in combating transnational and online crime.

+In June 2026, Anutin participated in the ASEAN–Russia Commemorative Summit held at the Kazan Expo International Exhibition Centre in Kazan, Russia.
+During the summit, he described Thailand as a gateway connecting Russia with Southeast Asian markets.
+He also expressed support for negotiations on a free trade agreement between Thailand and the Eurasian Economic Union (EAEU).

 Personal life

 Anutin is a Theravāda Buddhist who enjoys collecting amulets and practices meditation and prayer.
 He is also known for his passion for gastronomy, once remarking that "dining is always a great pleasure".
 The Bangkok Post has described his lifestyle as distinctly epicurean.
 In a 2012 interview, he revealed that he regularly reads seven newspapers daily, focusing especially on restaurant reviews.

 During his five-year political ban, Anutin developed a keen interest in aviation.
 By the end of the ban, he owned four aircraft, including a Cirrus Aircraft, and founded a charter flight company, AC Aviation.
 He also owns the Khanong Phra private airport in Pak Chong district, Nakhon Ratchasima province.
 He frequently used his planes for family dining trips to provinces such as Sukhothai, Loei, and Buriram.
 Additionally, he volunteers for the Thai Red Cross Society in emergency medical operations, including organ transport missions under the "Heart With Wings" program.
 On 18 October 2022, he completed his 40th mission, flying to Udon Thani province.

 Despite his travels, Anutin prefers small, local restaurants in Bangkok and enjoys a wide range of Asian cuisines, often dining alone.
 His other hobbies include horseback riding at his country club.
+He also speaks fluent Cantonese, claiming that he speaks it often at home.
 He is also musically inclined, capable of playing both the piano and saxophone.
+His occasional music performances at various events has been described as "musical diplomacy" and had performed in Beijing, Hanoi, Kuala Lumpur.
+On his government celebration of the viral performance of Nene Royal, a 16-year-old girl from Phuket, in America's Got Talent season 21, he performed a duet on "Som San" with the girl.